-Now if you apply the “Law of First Mention” (which is a Biblical principle whereby the first time a subject is introduced it sets the pattern in Scripture) then you would expect with such a consistent and unchanged message that is presented in all of the references above in Scripture, that the Denarius would represent ‘JESUS PAYMENT’ in REVELATION 6 as well, and I believe it definitely does particularly when you examine every other symbol connected to the Black Horse with what the rest of Scripture says.
+Now if you apply the “Law of First Mention” then you would expect with such a consistent and unchanged message that is presented in all of the references above in Scripture, that the Denarius would represent ‘JESUS PAYMENT’ in REVELATION 6 as well, and I believe it definitely does particularly when you examine every other symbol connected to the Black Horse with what the rest of Scripture says.

 Sadly Bible Scholars and Teachers have ignored the context in which the Denaruis coin presents itself in Scripture, and instead have taken just one very small portion of a verse to arrive at their conclusions, which has presented an inaccurate interpretation for Denarius Coin of Revelation 6.

-Just to finish: If you examine the picture above you will see that the Denarius makes the balances even.
+Just to bring to your attention: If you examine the picture above you will see that the Denarius makes the balances even.
 “An even balance is always a GOOD thing in Scripture.”

 For example Job said in Job 31:6 “let me be weighed in an even balance”.
 (Job’s scales were evenly balanced)